C-137-9527/CSS-JS-tutorial-hell/README.md

 # tutorial-hell

-follow along tutorials for practice and learn "good code".
-These projects are Not For Showcase!
+mini tutorial projects for practice only.

+css and js all written in HTML file.

+these projects are NOT for skills showcase!